NVIDIA/NeMo-Skills/docs/tutorials/posts/nemotron-nano-v2-evals.md

 ```

 !!! note
-    Currently `summarize_results` doesn't support benchmarks like BFCL v3 or RULER which have their specific logic of combining subset scores to arrive at the overall score.
+    Currently `summarize_results` doesn't support benchmarks like BFCLv3 or RULER which have their specific logic of combining subset scores to arrive at the overall score.
 This table was created by formatting the `metrics.json` file from `/workspace/nvidia_nemotron_nano_9b_v2_tool_calling/bfcl_v3/metrics.json`.

 #### Results for RULER